 The Rubenstein School's main building is the green renovated George D. Aiken Center, a facility with U.S. Green Building Council LEED Platinum status — their highest ranking.
 This living building includes a green roof, newly renovated ecological design student makerspace, solar energy and other energy-saving features, and a long history of student and intern contributions to the continuing greening process.
 The Aiken Center challenges and educates RSENR and UVM communities and visitors about what it means to live within the limits of our natural world.

 Aiken Forestry Sciences Laboratory

 The George D. Aiken Forestry Sciences Laboratory, located on Spear Street, a mile from campus, is a Rubenstein School facility shared by USDA Forest Service Northern Research Station scientists in partnership with the School's faculty, staff, and students.
-Students can work in laboratories with faculty and graduate students specializing in biogeochemistry, ecological design, ecosystem ecology, entomology, forest ecosystem health, tree physiology and more.
+Students can work in laboratories with faculty and graduate students specializing in biogeochemistry, ecological design, ecosystem ecology, forest ecosystem health, silviculture and applied forest ecology, tree physiology, and more.

 Delehanty Hall on UVM's Trinity Campus houses several geochemistry laboratories for environmental research.

 - The Cosmogenic Laboratory is only one of a handful of such facilities in the country.
 Students can work with scientists who study Earth's surface processes to measure the age of landforms and the rate at which they change.

 - In the Environmental Stable Isotope Laboratory, scientists use isotope analysis as a standard tool for studying elemental or material cycles in the environment as well as global climate change.

 - The Limnogeology Laboratory specializes in studying lake sediments to reconstruct environmental changes of the past.